KF5-off/K-Legacy/PRIVACY.md

 ## Consent

-By using NOM_DU_BOT (as referred collectively - "Service"), you consent to our Privacy Policy and agree to its Terms.
+By using K-Verif (as referred collectively - "Service"), you consent to our Privacy Policy and agree to its Terms.

 ## Information We Collect